You can add two different types of certificates in your DreamHost panel:

 Paid Professionally-signed certificate ($15/year)

 Any Comodo certificate issued after January 2019 references Sectigo as the certificate authority, while any certificate issued prior to this date references Comodo.
 Both names refer to the same company.

 As mentioned above, a self-signed certificate throws a browser warning when visiting the site.
 If you have a customer facing site, or more importantly, a site that handles sensitive information such as passwords and credit card data, a paid Sectigo certificate is highly recommended.

 Paid certificates show no browser warnings and offer additional information in the certificate to ensure its authenticity.
 For example, these certificates include Organizational Validation (OV) which gives your users more peace of mind to ensure the certificate was correctly issues to a legitimate organization.

-A Unique IP address is NOT required to enable Secure Hosting.
+A Unique IP address is NOT required to use an SSL certificate.
 However, if you plan to use an eCommerce application it's strongly recommend that you add a Unique IP address to provide maximum compatibility with older Internet browsers.

 For more information about Unique IP addresses (including instructions for adding one to your domain), take a look at the Unique IP article.